CalebJohn/joplin-math-mode/README.md

 # Roadmap
 ### TODO
+- [ ] Add a markdown-It renderer plugin to get the output on both views
+- [ ] Add syntax or a method for sum calculations
 - [ ] Add insert button on context menu for all math lines
 	- Done but awaiting plugin system fixes
 - [ ] Support an "insert all commands in note" from the menu

-### Maybe do
+### Ideas
+There is no plan to implement any of these ideas, but there might be eventually.
 - [ ] Support input in latex format (and maybe in $...$)
 		- Maybe also support just saving math into a latex format (this is easier with mathjs)
-- [ ] Add a markdown-It renderer plugin to get the output on both views
-		- Toggle view of equation/results/both
 - [ ] Fix math mode greedily highlighting after \`\`\`math (probably need a custom mode)
 - [ ] Add global settings to the settings menu